 Figure 4.4.
-Impact of Baseline Attack Rate on Incremental Cost-Effectiveness Ratios of Prophylactic Interventions vs. No Prophylaxis from the US Health System Perspective
+Impact of Baseline Attack Rate on Incremental Cost-Effectiveness Ratios of Prophylactic Interventions versus No Prophylaxis from the US Health System Perspective effectiveness ratios of \$4,584,000 and \$914,000 per QALY from a health care system perspective for Cinryze and lanadelumab, respectively.